Omos: Partner promotions (2024–present)

 While under contract with WWE, Omos was sent to work with promotions allied with WWE.
 The first one was the Japanese Pro Wrestling Noah, where he became a member of the Team 2000X stable.
 Introduced by Yoshitatsu and Daga, he had been brought in to compete with Jack Morris against the incumbent GHC Tag Team Champions Naomichi Marufuji and Takashi Sugiura in a title match at that the Noah The New Year pay-per-view event.
 At the event, they defeated the champions.
 On January 25, 2025, Omos announced that he would be leaving Noah to return to WWE and handed his GHC Tag Team Championship to Daga.
 However, the title was vacated on January 27 with Daga not being recognized as champion.
-WWE next sent Omos to Mexico to work for Lucha Libre AAA Worldwide, which WWE acquired in 2025, at Triplemanía XXXIII where he won the 2025 Bardahl Cup.